rdfriedl/bindings.js/README.md

 ##**Bindings**
-Bindings.js is a simple javascript html binding library. its purpose is to provie simple easy "Modal View" into javascript.
+Bindings.js is a simple javascript html binding library. its purpose is to provie simple and easy "Modal View" into javascript.

 ###NOTE:
 this library is in ealy stages of development, it **dose** contain bugs. this library uses <code>Object.observe</code>, Getters and Setters;
+use [object-observe](https://github.com/MaxArt2501/object-observe) polyfill for browsers that dont suport <code>Object.observe</code>

 ### Using